bokkypoobah/Registry/README.md

     * [x] `withdraw(...)` for partial ERC-20 and ETH withdrawals
     * [x] `withdraw(...)` for full ERC-20 and ETH withdrawals
   * [ ] `offer(...)` and `buy(...)`
+    * [ ] Confirm valid order on tokens not owned cannot be executed
     * [ ] Confirm invalid orders cannot be executed
     * [ ] Confirm expired orders cannot be executed
     * [ ] Confirm order is removed after trade
     * [ ] Confirm fees are correct for uiFeeAccount = null or not
   * [ ] `bid(...)` and `sell(...)`
+    * [ ] Confirm valid order on tokens not owned cannot be executed
     * [ ] Confirm invalid orders cannot be executed
     * [ ] Confirm expired orders cannot be executed
     * [ ] Confirm order is removed after trade